 This is the most popular type of marriage contract.
 It is popular due to high-profile cases involving celebrities and pop culture figures.
 It is also known as antenuptial agreement or prenups.
 A prenuptial is only valid if done before the couple exchanges a vow.
 Like all forms of marriage contracts, prenups are applicable to everyone, not just super-wealthy couples

 Prenups demand full disclosure of assets, financial expectations, debts, and financial objectives in the marriage from both parties.
 It also encourages negotiation between the couple.
-By signing this agreement, they will discuss critical issues and find a common ground.
+By signing this agreement, they will discuss critical issues and find common ground.
 Such issues include spousal support and assets division.
 This helps to protect each of them in case of a divorce or separation.

 A postnuptial agreement is not very different from a prenup.
 The only difference is that while couples sign prenups before vows are exchanged, you can only sign post-nuptials after the wedding.
 Here’s why.

 Sometimes couples get married and realize they don’t agree on some critical issues.
-They both may have different approaches towards savings, expenditure, or investment.
+They both may have different approaches toward savings, expenditure, or investment.
 This often happens when marital tension occurs.
 At this level, a divorce is not usually on the cards.
 In such cases, the couples may sign a formal agreement.
 This will help keep the tension in check and chart a course for the marriage.
 That way, there is a provision for fair protection for each party.

 With a postnuptial agreement, couples can deal with their differences.
 These conversations on income, assets, spousal support, and property division will come in handy if their marriage hits the rocks in the future.